konradswierczek/Evaluating-Musical-Predictions-with-Multiple-Versions-of-a-Work/README.md

-# Musical Feature Evaluation with Versions
+# EVALUATING MUSICAL PREDICTIONS WITH MULTIPLE VERSIONS OF A WORK

-Data and reproducible analysis for "Musical Feature Evaluation with Versions" by Konrad Swierczek & Michael Schutz submitted to Music & Science.
+Data and reproducible analysis for "Evaluating Musical Predictions with Multiple Versions of a Work" by Konrad Swierczek & Michael Schutz accepted in Music & Science.
 This repository uses renv.
 More details coming soon.

 This analyses for this project are fully reproducible using docker: